metalbear-co/mirrord.dev/content/docs/reference/sessions.md

 Every `mirrord-operator-user` has access to **all** session operations by **default**, as they come with `deletecollection` and `delete` privileges for the `sessions` resource.
 You may limit this by changing the RBAC configuration.
+Here is a sample `role.yaml` with the other Operator rules omitted:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1